 Will this impact union employees at the airport?

 Federal law requires that collective bargaining agreements are not touched by the lease, and the FAA can enforce the law.
+The City can place any kind of worker requirements for all workers inside the contract with the chosen private operator selected.

 Will this impact security and safety at the airport?